phunky-phresh/meta-weather/README.md

 ## What I wanted more time for
 - I wanted to continue with more styling to create a smoother feel with the app.
 Also with my media queries.
+- I didn't have the chance to create any testing.
+This is something I want to be able to improve on, expecially with bigger projects